 We also plan to dip into “rainy-day” funds.
 These funds have been set aside by our board of directors as part of our annual budget process and the board’s direction to operate in a fiscally responsible manner.

 We understand that many of our customers may also be looking at household budget cuts, or facing job furloughs or unemployment.

-That’s we have also decided to defer a planned water rate increase that would have been effective on February 1, 2021.
+That’s why we have also decided to defer a planned water rate increase that would have been effective on February 1, 2021.
 The increase had been part of a multi-year phased increase which was approved by our board of directors in 2016 after a public review process.

 We will continue to provide high quality water and sewer service throughout these challenging times.

-In addition, several previously planned and initiated projects will continue, including our PFAS capital projects designed to address groundwater quality, as well as our Vista Panorama Reservoir project.
+In addition, several previously planned and initiated projects will continue, including our PFAS capital projects designed to address groundwater quality, as well as our Vista Panorama Reservoir replacement project.